 Common questions about attractions and activities in Singapore.

-Where can I see the best night views in Singapore?
+Where are the best Singapore night views and sunset spots?

-What scams should I watch for in Singapore?
+What scams or rip-offs should I watch for in Singapore?

 More on Singapore